-In accordance with the MaRisk of 14 December 2014 and CSSF Circular 09/403, Clearstream has formulated its Clearstream Treasury Liquidity Management Policy, which is reviewed on a quarterly basis.
+In accordance with the MaRisk of 14 December 2014 and CSSF Circular 09/403, Clearstream has formulated its Treasury Liquidity Policy.
+The liquidity parameters stated in the liquidity policy are reviewed on a quarterly basis.

 This Policy contains specific requirements to implement a liquidity risk strategy that includes contingency planning, governance and the definition of senior management responsibilities.
 Required changes are proposed to Executive Management within the annual update for approval.